Privacy Policy

 8.12.4 Transfers to third countries

-You can change or revoke your consent at any time via our cookie consent tool.
-Microsoft also provides its own options for deactivation:
+You may change or withdraw your consent at any time via our cookie consent tool.
+In addition, Microsoft provides its own options for deactivation:

 https://account.microsoft.com/privacy/ad-settings/signedout